Why It Doesn’t Make Sense To Call Addiction A Disease

 “My son was caught smoking marijuana.
 Now I’m told that, unless I place him in an expensive residential treatment program, he could escalate his drug use and die.
 I don’t have the money for this but, of course, if I have to save his life I’ll mortgage the house!”

 People are much concerned about bad habits (which sometimes reach life-consuming proportions) that they’d like to do something about-drinking, smoking, overeating, taking drugs, gambling, overspending, or even compulsive romancing.
-We hear more and more that every one of these things is a disease, and that we must go to treatment centers or join twelve-step support groups like Alcoholics Anonymous in order to change any of these behaviors.
+We hear more and more that every one of these things is a disease, and that we must go to treatment centers or join twelve-step support groups like Alcoholics Anonymous or Gamblers Anonymous in order to change any of these behaviors.
 Is there really no other way to change a powerful habit than to enter treatment for a disease?
 Do personal initiative, willpower, or just maturing and developing a more rewarding life have anything to do with people’s ability to overcome addictive habits?

-As children, as spouses, as parents, as employers, as consumers, and as citizens we must struggle to understand and master the destructive potential of drugs, alcohol, and related addictions.
+As children, as spouses, as parents, as employers, as consumers, and as citizens we must struggle to understand and master the destructive potential of drugs, alcohol, Gambling, and related addictions.
 The kinds of questions so many people face today include: What do we do if we discover our children are smoking marijuana, or worse?
 Should we put them in a treatment center that will teach them they are chemically dependent for life?
 How can we tell if co-workers, employees, and friends are secretly addicts or alcoholics?
 What is the most appropriate way to react to people who drink too much or do anything that harms themselves and others?

 Furthermore, as a society, how should we deal with these problems?
 Are our incessant wars on drugs really going to have the positive impact the generals in these wars always claim?
 Or is there some more sensible or direct way to reduce the damage people do to themselves through their uncontrollable habits?
 Rather than arrest drug users, can we treat addicts so that they stop using drugs?
 And if we expand the treatment for all the addictions we have seen—like shopping and smoking and overeating and sexual behavior—who will pay for all this treatment?
 Finally, does addiction diminish people’s judgment so that they can’t be held accountable for their behavior, or for crimes and financial excesses they commit while addicted?

 The simple but incorrect answer we constantly hear is expressed by the familiar statement, “Alcoholism is a disease.”
 In other words, we can treat away these problems in a medical setting.
-This viewpoint has proved so appealing that it has been adopted by professional organizations and government agencies as well as by groups like Alcoholics Anonymous.
-And now the “disease” label is applied not only to alcoholism, drug addiction, cigarette smoking, and overeating, but also to gambling, compulsive shopping, desperate romantic attachments, and even committing rape or killing one’s newborn child!
+This viewpoint has proved so appealing that it has been adopted by professional organizations and government agencies as well as by groups like Alcoholics Anonymous and Gamblers Anonymous And now the “disease” label is applied not only to alcoholism, drug addiction, cigarette smoking, and overeating, but also to gambling, compulsive shopping, desperate romantic attachments, and even committing rape or killing one’s newborn child!
 A.A.’s image of “powerlessness over alcohol” is being extended to everything that people feel they are unable to resist or control.

 - It isn’t true.